About Picker International and some history of American scanner companies

 Picker, an X-ray equipment specialist was founded by James Picker in New York City in 1915, offering sales and service of X-ray equipment, film and accessories.
 The James Picker company was acquired by a financial services company, CIT Financial, in 1958.
 In 1967, the company changed its name from Picker X-ray to Picker Corporation.
 In the same year Picker acquired Dunlee Corporation, a company in Chicago founded by Dunmore Dunk and Zed Atlee to meet demand for quality X-ray tubes and special purpose tubes.
 Picker was an important innovator in the nuclear and ultrasonic imaging fields during the 1960s, being the first of the major American x-ray equipment producers to enter the new product areas.
 Although members of the Picker family continued to manage the medical equipment subsidiary, the senior members were reaching retirement age during the mid-1970s.

-In Denver, Colorado in the early 1960s, Douglas Howry and Joseph Homles, together with engineers William Wright and Ralph Meyerdirk, came up with a multi-joint compound contact scanner where the transducer could be positioned and moved over the scanning area by the operator.
-In 1962, Wright and Meyerdirk left the University to form the Physionics Engineering Inc. at Longmont, Colorado, and the first commercially available, hand-held articulated arm (with position mechanisms at each joint ) compound contact scanner was produced in the United States.
-Physionics was acquired by the Picker Corporation in 1967.
+In Denver, Colorado in the early 1960s, Douglas Howry and Joseph Homles, together with engineers Gerald Posakony, William Wright, Ralph Meyerdink and Edward Meyer, came up with a prototype multi-joint compound contact scanner where the transducer could be positioned and moved over the scanning area by the operator.
+In 1962, Wright and Meyer left the University to form the Physionics Engineering Inc. at Longmont, Colorado, and the first commercially available, hand-held articulated arm (with position mechanisms at each joint ) compound contact scanner was produced in the United States.
+Physionics was acquired by the Picker Corporation.

 In 1981, Picker was acquired by General Electric Co.
 Ltd. of England (GEC).
 Picker merged with Cambridge Instruments, GEC Medical, and American Optical to form Picker International.
 In the 70's and early 80's Picker International became a very strong producer of gray-scale static B-mode ultrasound scanners.
 As the real-time scanners replaced the static scanners in the early to mid-80s, Picker did not pursue its own product line.
 In 1982, Picker entered into a sales relationship with Universal Medical Systems, a distributer of ultrasound equipment to sell the portable Ausonics (Mytus) ultrasound mechanical sector scanner under the Picker label.
 The company was also selling Hitachi /Ecoscan EUB range of linear array products from Japan under the Picker label.
 These were the last of Picker's marketed ultrasound products.